 The best route, therefore, would be to legislate an exception to the right to withdraw for xenotransplant research (Padilla et al., 2022).
 But practical questions abound.
 Who could issue such an exception and on what legal grounds?
 Who would enforce mandatory bio-surveillance?
 On what grounds might officials legally enforce it?
 These are not insignificant questions, even though defenders of requiring recipients to “waive” their right to withdraw—already a dubious notion—tend to gloss over them.
 One suggestion would be to fashion consent to xenotransplantation along the lines of an employment-like contract (Lynch, 2014): in exchange for an organ, the recipient agrees to waive their right to withdraw.
 However, as Fernandez Lynch (2020) notes, employment contracts assume bodily autonomy of both parties, since otherwise there would be forced labor; accordingly, a U.S. court is unlikely to enforce an employment-like contract in this context.

 Another suggestion is a Ulysses Contract, which is sometimes used in psychiatry: patients with a psychiatric illness but who are competent and in remission may authorize their psychiatric team to provide a certain treatment even if they refuse at a later time (Reese et al., 2023; Spillman & Sade, 2007).
 Patients would be required to waive their right to withdraw from surveillance, with the form that they sign outlining, in the words of Spillman and Sade, ‘the surveillance schedule, as well as the proposed penalties for non-compliance’ (pg.
 270).
 But Ulysses Contracts in psychiatry are disanalogous to xenotransplantation for at least three reasons: (i) the goal of the advance directive in a psychiatric context does not apply to xenotransplantation, (ii) enforcing Ulysses contracts in xenotransplantation is infeasible, and (iii) the ethical and regulatory hurdles such enforcement would require make binding enforcement impractical (Hurst et al. 2023; McConnell, 2010).
 Psychiatry patients enter into them for benefit to themselves, whereas xenograft recipients would enter into them for the benefit of themselves (i.e., it gets them an organ) and third-party benefit (i.e., protects public health from infectious disease).
 Accepting lifelong biosurveillance is part of the “cost” of receiving an organ, whereas the restrictions stipulated in a Ulysses contract are perceived as “benefits” worthy of choice.
-In psychiatry, such a contract is freely entered into, whereas this would not be the case in xenotransplantation: they are given the option of agreement or no organ.
+In psychiatry, such a contract is freely entered into, whereas this would not be the case in xenotransplantation: they are given the option of agreement or not receiving an organ.
 Such a set of perceived options may unduly influence one’s decision.
 The contract is enforced when the psychiatric patient is manifesting a mental illness, whereas the contract may be enforced on xenograft recipients who are exhibiting absolutely no signs of illness but who opt out of bio-surveillance protocols.
 Most importantly, a justification for Ulysses Contracts in psychiatry is that the patient’s decision-making capacity is compromised, which is not the case in xenotransplantation.
 There is no legal precedent for forcing a healthy person with competent decision-making capacity to do something they otherwise do not want to do.

 Conclusion